What Is Small Business Insurance and Why Do You Need It?

 Commercial Umbrella Insurance

-A commercial umbrella insurance policy extends the limits of your other business insurance coverage.
-It helps you pay for damages that are not covered by your primary policy, and that would otherwise be out-of-pocket expenses.
-This could include medical bills, damages to other people’s property, judgments and legal costs.
-If your business is considered hazardous or you own a large number of vehicles, you may want to look into commercial umbrella insurance for extra coverage.
-If you’re unsure if your business needs commercial umbrella coverage, an independent insurance agent can help determine your unique business needs and will put together a policy that is just the right fit for you.
+If your business is considered hazardous or you own many vehicles, you may want to look into commercial umbrella insurance for extra coverage.
+If you aren’t sure your business needs commercial umbrella coverage, an independent insurance agent can help you put together a policy that is just the right fit.

 Commercial Flood Insurance

-If your business is located in a higher-risk flood plain, you might consider commercial flood insurance.
-The federal government established the National Flood Insurance Program (NFIP), the only originator of flood insurance policies.
-Flood insurance is important in recovering potentially devastating losses for your business, from damage to the building or items inside, to loss of physical or digital files.
+If your business is in a high-risk flood zone, you might consider commercial flood insurance.
+These policies are only offered by the federal government through the National Flood Insurance Program (NFIP) but are important in recovering from potentially devastating losses including damage to the building or items inside, and loss of physical or digital files.

 Errors and Omissions Insurance

-Sometimes called “professional liability coverage”, errors and omissions (E&O) insurance protects you against claims of negligence, mistakes, or other errors.
-This type of coverage pays to defend you against malpractice claims, which can be brought by clients even if you know you didn’t do anything wrong.
-Defending such claims, in addition to any settlements awarded, can be expensive, so it is important to keep your business protected.
+Errors and omissions (E&O) insurance protects you against claims of negligence, mistakes, or other errors.
+This type of coverage pays to defend you against costly malpractice claims, which can be brought by clients even if you know you didn’t do anything wrong.

 Business Income Insurance

-This type of coverage protects you against a loss of income when forces beyond your control, like building damage, force you to temporarily close your business.
-It can replace your business income during a period of restoration following a loss and can also pay for added expenses like expedited shipping to replace your business inventory or the cost of utility services paid while your business is not operating.
+When something unexpected forces you to temporarily close your business, business income insurance may help pay to replace lost income during the restoration period.
+It can also pay for added expenses like expedited shipping to replace your business inventory or the cost of utility services paid while your business is not operating.

 Protect Your Small Business with Main Street America Insurance